-- 4. Coat the O-rings lightly with vacuum grease, Catalog No. 65937. - 5.
+- 3. Check the locking nut O-ring and rotor cover O-ring for scuffs, cracks or breaks.
+Replace, if necessary (see Table 1-1 for replacement part catalog numbers). - 4.
+Coat O-rings lightly with vacuum grease, Catalog No. 65937. - 5.
 Check that the locking nut thread is lightly lubricated with grease, Catalog No. 61556. - 6.
 Place the rotor cover (with O-ring) on the rotor body.
-Install the locking nut in the rotor cover, then finger tighten the locking nut by turning it clockwise.
-Insert the rotor cover tool through the locking nut and continue turning the locking nut clockwise until rotor cover is tightened securely.
+Finger tighten the locking nut by turning it clockwise.
+Insert the rotor cover tool through locking nut and continue turning the locking nut clockwise until rotor cover is tightened securely.
 Remove the rotor cover tool from the locking nut.

-Rotor cover tool must be removed prior to centrifuge run.
+CAUTION The rotor cover tool must be removed prior to centrifuge run.

-7. Carry rotor carefully, and lower it into the centrifuge chamber slowly and vertically.
-Be sure rotor snaps in place on the drive adapter.
-Check that it is properly seated by pulling it gently in an upward direction and noting a small amount of resistance.
+7. Carry the rotor carefully, and lower it into the centrifuge chamber slowly and vertically.
+Be sure it snaps in place on the drive adapter.
+Check that the rotor is properly seated by pulling it gently in an upward direction and noting a small amount of resistance.